 I remember the first time I walked through the streets of San Diego.
 I was in the Gaslamp District, people milling all around me, the seaside smell invading my senses.
 I turned to my mom and sister, shuffling along as I darted between shops and boutiques.
 “This is where I'm moving when I grow up!”
 I hadn't experienced winter in San Diego, but I accurately imagined my someday home to be pretty much the same all-year-round.
 A place where crisp air meets dry pavement, where the ocean invites and smiles intoxicate.
 Not so much a snow-falling-on-cedars kind of atmosphere, but quaint nonetheless.

-Expedia recently reached out and asked me to highlight my favorite spots during winter in San Diego.
+A few friends have recently asked us to highlight our favorite spots during winter in San Diego.
 I've been really excited to rediscover my city at this time.
 In spite of the persistent single season that the rest of the country simultaneously mocks and envies us Southern Californians for, I find new reasons to fall in love with winter in San Diego annually.
 Dig a little deeper, and you'll find that this city has more charm than even Surfing Santa himself.

 My Favorite Sights during Winter in San Diego

-Picturesque parks.
 Most people don't think of San Diego as the place for pines and foliage.
 However, you can actually find a bursting array of color in our sweet gum, pecan and cottonwood varieties.
 Head to Kit Carson park to snap family photos on scenic little bridges where the sun hits just right at twilight.
 Follow the signs to the back of this sprawling expanse and you'll find Queen Califia's Magical Garden.
 It's open sporadic hours but if you're able to gain access, you'll discover a mystical clearing filled with strange eclectic mosaic structures.
 Downtown, don't miss the chance to play at the Waterfront Park by Little Italy.

-Snow and reindeer.
 Find a wonderland of winter in San Diego at SeaWorld.
 They have a reindeer training academy, sledding, snowballs and a Christmas village.
 If you have time, don't miss some of the incredible behind the scenes tours at SeaWorld as well.

 What are your favorite spots during winter in San Diego?